MoinSebi/gretl/README.md

 - Numerical node ID

 **Comment**:
-- Sorted node IDs (in 1D SGD) are not required, but all *"jump"* related statistics and the *block* subcommand will be based on the order of the nodes in the GFA file.
+- Sorted node IDs (in 1D SGD) are not required, but all *"jump"* related statistics, the *block* and *nwindow* subcommand will be based on the order of the nodes in the GFA file.
 Check this [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10542513/) for more information.
   - Run `odgi sort -Y` to sort the graph in pan-genomic order.
 - We recommend dense node ID, starting at 1 and end at the number of nodes +1.
 Memory efficient on multiple levels.